JamesDConley/EasyAlign/README.txt

 Thanks for using EasyAlign! :)

+You can install with pip!

+pip install EasyAlign

 This software can align python lists of any objects that can be compared with the '==' operator (including strings!)

 To use it